This week, we are pleased to share the expertise of our friend and colleague, Kathy Vines

 When you’ve determined items aren’t staying, then they need to actually go.
 That needs a plan, too!
 If you think you’re going to donate furniture, but need a place that will pick it up from you, start researching organizations and book the dates in advance.
 If you are going to sell items, figure out where to make sure the items are clean and you have the right information and pricing in mind to list something for sale.
 If you’ll need a lot of items hauled away, hire and book a reputable junk removal company a couple of weeks in advance, one that works to help recycle or donate items for you, too.
 It can be all too easy to have lots of piles around your home, then come up against a deadline and have no options for removal.

 With these 5 steps, whether you’re trying to list your home for sale in a month or in a year, you can prioritize the process of decluttering, and all the great things that can come from it!

 Kathy Vines, owner of Clever Girl Organizing®, is a Certified Professional Organizer ® and productivity specialist, coach, and speaker.
-She helps people untangle their relationship to their stuff and create a plan for living more simply and more organized every day.
-Whether side-by-side, speaking to a group, or working virtually with clients around the globe, she brings her expertise and perspective to making meaningful change in people’s lives.
-She blogs regularly and is the author of “Clever Girl’s Guide to Living with Less,” publishing in July 2017.
+She helps people untangle their relationship with their stuff and create a plan for living more simply and more organized every day.
+Whether side-by-side, speaking to a group, or working virtually with clients around the globe, she brings her expertise and perspective to make meaningful changes in people’s lives.
+She blogs regularly and is the author of “Clever Girl’s Guide to Living with Less,” published in July 2017.